 You avoid a lot of subjects when talking to your parents.

 Or an emotional parent who avoids dealing with the conflict will sometimes break down in tears and be unwilling to continue the conversation.
-These reactions make it difficult for any real connection or meaning in the relationship, so you avoid a lot of subjects.
+These reactions make it difficult for any real connection, so you avoid subjects altogether.
 Sound familiar?

 Related reading: "7 Signs Your Parent Is Emotionally Immature."